-One approach the US Forest Service has used in the past to manage wilderness is the principal of “Limits of Acceptable Change” (LAC).
+One approach the US Forest Service has used in the past to manage wilderness is the principle of “Limits of Acceptable Change” (LAC).
 The basic premise is if humans are going to be visiting an area, their use is going to change the area.
-A base is established and the various attributes are recorded.
-A predetermined limit of “change” is set and if the parameters are exceeded through use or natural incidents such as wildfire or flood, management can implement actions to try and restore the area to the pre-impacted condition.
-An example might be, vegetation around a campsite becomes compromised by a 15 percent decrease in the vegetated growth at the site and that is 5% over the limit.
+A base is established, and the various attributes are recorded.
+A predetermined limit of “change” is set, and if the parameters are exceeded through use or natural incidents such as wildfire or flood, management can implement actions to try and restore the area to the pre-impacted condition.
+An example might be, vegetation around a campsite becomes compromised by a 15 percent decrease in the vegetated growth at the site, and that is 5% over the limit.
 Management might elect to harden the site with more robust vegetation, close the sight until the vegetation has grown back, or change the limit.
-LAC is only one approach and others have evolved over the years.
+LAC is only one approach, and others have evolved over the years.

-In a legal sense there is “wilderness.”
+In a legal sense, there is “wilderness.”
 Congress is responsible for deciding what natural areas become part of the “National Wilderness Preservation System.”
-Roughly twenty percent of our public natural acreage is part of the system and many areas not officially designated as wilderness are managed as de facto wilderness (for instance, two million of Yellowstone’s 2.2 million acres are managed as such).
-Every designated wilderness area I have visited I have witnessed the influence and impact humans have had on the land.
+Roughly twenty percent of our public natural acreage is part of the system, and many areas not officially designated as wilderness are managed as de facto wilderness (for instance, two million of Yellowstone’s 2.2 million acres are managed as such).
+In every designated wilderness area I have visited, I have witnessed the influence and impact humans have had on the land.
 It is hard to escape.
-From a pure wilderness approach, on a clear day one is almost guaranteed looking up in the sky and seeing a jet contrail.
+From a pure wilderness approach, on a clear day, one is almost guaranteed to look up in the sky and see a jet contrail.
 Air pollution is another reminder that human activity has touched all corners of the earth.
 Particulate matter has even reached the snowfields of both the Arctic and Antarctica interior.

-In Carlsbad Caverns National Park (CCNP) there is Lechuguilla Cave.
+In Carlsbad Caverns National Park (CCNP), there is Lechuguilla Cave.
 It lies within the designated wilderness section of the park.
 Scientists have yet to find the terminus of this second deepest of limestone caves in the US.
 Over 149 miles of passages have been surveyed as of 2020.
 Perhaps Lechuguilla is one example of wilderness, as pure as wilderness can get.
 Visitation is limited to permitted activities such as research or surveying.
-Also, vertical caving and rappelling experience are a prerequisite and required to be able to enter the cave as there is a 180 foot descent when entering the restricted area.
-There is a delineated path that must be followed and on some routes, pools must be crossed wearing nothing but your helmet and birthday suit.
-A three day journey is often needed to reach the far ends of the cave to spots not seen by humans ever before.
-In 1991 a caver broke her leg and the rescue operation lasted four days to safely extract her.
+Also, vertical caving and rappelling experience are a prerequisite and required to be able to enter the cave as there is a 180-foot descent when entering the restricted area.
+There is a delineated path that must be followed, and on some routes, pools must be crossed wearing nothing but your helmet and birthday suit.
+A three-day journey is often needed to reach the far ends of the cave to spots not seen by humans ever before.
+In 1991 a caver broke her leg, and the rescue operation lasted four days to extract her safely.